-Fire engines and staff could not attend one restaurant fire in 2016 because they were needed to be on standby at Sal airport.
-The wooden restaurant was completey destroyed.
+Fire engines and staff could not attend one restaurant fire in Santa Maria, Sal Island in 2016 because the fire engines were required to be on standby at Sal airport.
+The wooden restaurant was completely destroyed.

 Police may respond quicker on some islands than others.

-There is a private ambulance service which operates in Santa Maria, Sal Island.
+There is a private ambulance service which operates in Santa Maria, Sal Island called Emermedical.